setu-standards/documentation/app/docs/planning/usageNotes/soap-webservices-documentatie.md

 # Clarification SOAP

 :::info
-The SETU will not develop SOAP specifications for Planning and Scheduling messages and for the SETU v2.0 messages.
+The SETU will not develop SOAP specifications for Planning and Scheduling messages.
 The planning and scheduling messages are designed to be used in combination with REST APIs.
 However, we acknowledge that not everyone has made this transition yet.
 For such circumstances, this documentation page provides some clarifications.
 :::

 In response to the [change request](https://setu.semantic-treehouse.nl/issue/ChangeRequest_c03692a9-3af4-4f0e-8879-f110bf1a5171), this page clarifies the use of the Resource Identifier for SOAP web services.

 ## Handling Changes in SOAP Web Services
 With the various REST calls (POST, PUT, DELETE, GET) of the REST APIs, adjustments can easily be made to previously sent messages.
 However, SOAP web services do not have these standardized calls.
-To keep this as generic as possible, the SETU has defined action codes in their standards.
+To keep this as generic as possible, the SETU has defined action codes for SOAP usage, where the action codes are explicitly included in the content of the standard.
+These action codes align with those for REST operations, namely POST, PUT, DELETE, and GET.
 However, handling changes in previously sent messages to a SOAP API endpoint proves to be a challenge.

 To make adjustments, the action codes defined in the message can be used.
 In this case, a label indicating whether it is a POST, DELETE, PUT, or GET can be provided.
 In practice, the message is resent with the processed changes and the corresponding label of the action code.
 This allows the receiving party to be aware of the changes made in the message.